edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

   they are interpreted as a *label*.
 - `iloc` is primarily *integer* based indexing

-*** NB Chris - we have to do the date handling section first, before we have a variable holding year etc. to use in this section ***
+In this example dataset we know that the first 14 rows are from 2023.
+We would then like to select just 3 columns of data to focus on: Date, Tpeak, and	Wave Height

 To select a subset of rows **and** columns from our DataFrame, we can use the `iloc` method.
-For example, we can select month, day and year (columns 2, 3 and 4 if we start counting at 1), like this:
+For example, we can select Date, Tpeak and Wave Height (columns 3, 6 and 7 if we start counting at 0), and the first 14 rows like this:

 ~~~
 # iloc[row slicing, column slicing]
-waves_df.iloc[0:3, 1:4]
+waves_df.iloc[0:14, [3,6,7]]

 ~~~
 {: .language-python}